mattn/vim-lsp-settings/README.md

 ### [haskell ide engine](https://github.com/haskell/haskell-ide-engine) (Haskell)

-If you installed hie with stack, you can use hie without configurations.
+If you installed `hie` with stack, you can use hie without configurations.
-But if you have not installed hie yet, you can install it by following [these steps](https://github.com/haskell/haskell-ide-engine#installation).
+But if you have not installed `hie` yet, you can install it by following [these steps](https://github.com/haskell/haskell-ide-engine#installation).

-## Configurations
+## Extra Configurations

 Most of the configurations are not required.

-If you installed clangd already, you can use clangd for C/C++ without any configuration.
-But if you installed clang with named clangd-6.0, you can replace executable like below:
+If you installed `clangd` already, you can use `clangd` for C/C++ without any configuration.
+But if you installed `clang` with the name` clangd-6.0`, you can replace executable with the following config:

 ```vim
 let g:lsp_settings = {